Visas and Immigration

 Students from EU Member States in possession of the European Health Insurance Card (EHIC) are entitled to public health services in Ireland.
 The EHIC card is available from the health authorities in your home country.
 For further information and information on your entitlements to healthcare while in Ireland, please see the European Health Insurance Card website.

 Non-EU students must obtain private health insurance.
 You can purchase insurance in your home country for your first year, however you will need to ensure that it is valid in Ireland and in any other countries you plan to travel to.
+Travel insurances are not accepted for permission registration.
 There are different levels of private health insurance available.
 Students are advised to read their policy documents carefully and pay close attention to “waiting periods” particularly if you have any pre-existing medical conditions.
 In addition, students should ensure that repatriation cover is included in their policy.

 There are three main insurance providers in Ireland - VHI, Irish Life and Laya Healthcare.